Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] stand by.
 - [x] primary.

-### in Amazon EC2, how many Elastic IP addresses can you have by default?
+### In Amazon EC2, how many Elastic IP addresses can you have by default?

 - [ ] 10.
 - [ ] 2.